thomvaill/log4brains/README.md

 ```

 After the first run, this workflow will create a `gh-pages` branch in your repository containing the generated static files to serve.
-Then, you have to [enable your GitHub page](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site):

-- On GitHub, go to `Settings > GitHub Pages`
-- Select the `gh-pages` branch as the "Source"
-- Then, select the `/ (root)` folder

-Finally, the last thing to do is to tell GitHub that we [don't want to use Jekyll](https://github.com/vercel/next.js/issues/2029), otherwise, you will get a 404 error:
+Then, we have to tell GitHub that we [don't want to use Jekyll](https://github.com/vercel/next.js/issues/2029), otherwise, you will get a 404 error:

 ```bash
 git checkout gh-pages